Yunsmn/CodeQuest/README.md

    - Use arrow keys for temporary controls

 ### Current Controls (Temporary)
-- Arrow Up: Move player up
-- Arrow Down: Move player down
-- Arrow Left: Move player left
-- Arrow Right: Move player right
+- Arrow Keys: Move player
+- Escape: Pause/unpause game

 Note: Keyboard controls are temporary and will be replaced by the command parser system.